llambiel/letsecureme/post.md

 ---
-title: "<span class='big'>Let's Encrypt & Nginx</span><br/><span class='small'>State of the art of a secure web deployment"
+title: "<span class='big'>Let's Encrypt & Nginx</span><br/><span class='small'>State of the art secure web deployment"
-html_title: "Let's Encrypt & Nginx - state of the art of a secure web deployment"
+html_title: "Let's Encrypt & Nginx - state of the art secure web deployment"
 meta_desc: "An overview of a secure web deployment with Let's Encrypt and Nginx.
 How to set up a valid HTTPS connection, harden it and get top security ratings."
 intro: |
   Not long ago SSL encryption was still considered a nice-to-have feature, and major services secured only log-in pages of theirs applications.

-  Things have changed, and for the best: encryption is now must-have class, and more and more enforced everywhere.
+  Things have changed, and for the best: encryption is now considered a must-have, and enforced by most players.
 Search giant Google even takes SSL implementation into account in search results ranking.

-  In despite of the larger user-base, setting-up your secured connection can be daunting and quite time consuming.
+  Despite the larger reach of SSL, setting-up your own secured web service is still considered daunting, time consuming, and error-prone.

-  Let's encrypt disrupts the conventional workflow trying to make securing your website a piece of cake.
+  A recent player in the field, [Let's encrypt](https://letsencrypt.org) promises to make SSL certificates more widely available and to radically simplify the workflow of maintaining a website's security.

   Combined with the powerful Nginx web server, and with some additional hardening tips, you can use it to achieve top notch security grades, rating A+ on the popular [Qualys SSL](https://www.ssllabs.com/ssltest/) and [securityheaders.io](https://securityheaders.io) analysers.

+  In this article, we walk through the steps needed to achieve this.
 ---

 ## What you will do